Days of Future Present: Marvel Comics and “the Most Intricate Fictional Narrative in the History of the World”

 Because these are just comic books, right?

-In the wake of 2012, a year in which the film industry’s biggest box-office smash was Marvel’s superhero epic The Avengers, which made over $1.5 billion worldwide, it’s almost trite to consider superheroes in their original, comic book-form.
+In 2012, a year when the film industry’s biggest box-office smash was Marvel’s superhero epic The Avengers, which made over $1.5 billion worldwide, it’s almost trite to consider superheroes in their original, comic book-form.
 Superhero comics have been over-analyzed nearly since their inception in the late 1930s, but their mainstream acceptance and deconstruction in the last fifteen years is astounding: museum exhibitions, debates over their relationship to Occupy Wall Street, even Pulitzer Prize-winning novels devoted to their emotional minutiae.
 Each spring and fall brings a new New York Times-reviewed narrative history of some corner of the industry—a clockwork regularity that might make even the most devoted fan, the guaranteed market for these sorts of books, say, ‘So what?’
 Do we really need another paean to how a particular artist drafted Wonder Woman’s boots with both strength and sexuality?

 Of course we do.
 Superheroes are not our modern gods, as the breathier among us claim.
 They’re far more complicated than that.